aaugustin/mtefd/multiple-template-engines.rst

 - accounts for ``DIRS`` if and only if the ``filesystem`` loader is included
 - ignores ``APP_DIRS``

-If ``TEMPLATES`` isn't defined at all, Django will automatically build a backwards compatible version as follows:
+If ``TEMPLATES`` isn't defined at all, for the duration of a deprecation period, Django will automatically build a backwards compatible version as
+follows:

 .. code:: python